ARM-software/CMSIS-Compiler/documentation/doxygen/src/mainpage.md

 ![Software Structure Overview](./images/overview.png)

 Standard C library functions are platform independent and can be easily ported, while the low-level interfaces needs to be tailored to the chosen platform.
 Generally low-level I/O functions serve to interact with the file system and a serial interface, i.e. terminal.
 Multithreading support is available for applications that run on top of an RTOS kernel.

 CMSIS-Compiler enables platform specific retargeting by providing software components that break down into the following interfaces:

  - File interface that enables reading and writing files
+ - STDIN interface that enables standard input stream redirection
+ - STDOUT interface that enables standard output stream redirection
- - I/O interface to enable standard I/O stream retargeting (stderr, stdin, stdout)
+ - STDERR interface that enables standard error stream redirection
  - OS interface that enables multithread safety using an arbitrary RTOS

 The pages \ref rt_io and \ref rt_os explain the details about how retargeting is done using the provided components.